Skip to content

 • Millions of files and running out of quota

 In Docker-like container environments, the user has root privileges during runtime.
 Thus, the user is free to modify the container filesystem at-will.
 However, in Singularity this is not the case.
 Generally, a singularity user will not have root privileges during runtime, and singularity images are treated as read-only.
 The container filesystem is ephemeral and disappears when the runtime shuts down.
-A solution to this problem is called an overlay file, which extends the filesystem inside the container.
-When you use an overlay, any files you create in the container filesystem will be saved persistently in the overlay file.
+A solution to this problem is called an overlay image, which extends the filesystem inside the container.
+When you use an overlay, any files you create in the container filesystem will be saved persistently in the overlay image.
 As far as the real, physical file system is concerned, the whole overlay is a single file: it counts as 1 towards your quota.

-Create an Overlay file
+Create an Overlay Image

 • Image file: ubuntu-18.04.sif